FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 The **Filling Station** is an electronic device which can be sent a command to request that feed is added or removed from the silo.
 It can also report on its load level.
-In reality such a device would be connected to the FMIS to request that a worker fills the silo when it gets too low, but in this case we are treating the device as both a sensor and and actuator.
+In reality such a device would be connected to the FMIS to request that a worker fills the silo when it gets too low, but in this case we are treating the device as both a sensor and actuator.

 Measurements will be sent to the IoT Agent as the state changes.